leynos/nixie/README.md

 with its line numbers and schema name.
 The start marker’s line number is the first content line inside the fenced block; the end marker’s line number is the closing fence line.
 The schema is derived from the first non-blank, non-comment line inside the diagram.
+Lines starting with `%%` are treated as comments.
-If that line contains no alphabetic token, the schema is reported as `<unknown>`:
+Schema names are echoed verbatim and are case-sensitive.
+If that line contains no alphabetic token, the schema is reported as `UNKNOWN_SCHEMA` (rendered as `<unknown>`):

 ```text
 ==> path/to/file.md